poojith06/Audio-Amplifier/README.md

 - `4th-stage(pow_amp).asc` - class AB power stage.
 - `final_ckt.asc` - combined final circuit.

-## Simulation Notes
+## How to Run

 - Open the desired `.asc` file in LTspice.
 - Keep the library files (`UA741.lib`, `tip31a.lib`, `tip32a.lib`) in the same `LTspice/` folder so the symbols can resolve correctly.
 - Run the transient analysis already defined in the schematic.
-- For the filter stage, the report also discusses AC response and cutoff frequencies.

 ## Project Summary

-The amplifier is designed to process low-amplitude audio signals through a preamp, gain stage, active filter, and power stage.
-The final circuit was validated in simulation and then implemented in hardware.
+This project implements a multi-stage audio amplifier designed to process low-amplitude input signals through a preamplifier, voltage gain stage, active band-pass filter, and Class AB power amplifier.

+Each stage was individually designed and simulated in LTspice to achieve the desired gain, frequency response, and stability.
+The complete system was then integrated, verified through simulation, and successfully implemented in hardware.

 ## Report

 The full write-up, calculations, and results are in `Report/Report.pdf`.

-## Requirements

-- LTspice installed
-- The included library files available alongside the schematic files